Nominated for the Alliance for Nonprofit Management's 2017 Terry McAdam Book Award

 Your organization does important work.
 But are you (or your funders) worried about program sustainability?
 Do you ever struggle with questions regarding project sustainability on grant application forms?

-A Practical Guide to Developing a Program Sustainability Plan for Nonprofits
+A Practical Guide to Developing a Program Sustainability Action Plan for Nonprofits

 Community Solutions Planning & Evaluation is pleased to announce the release of their new guidebook for nonprofits, Survive and Thrive: Three Steps to Securing Your Program’s Sustainability.